 HMSA Kaimana Awards for High Schools

-The HMSA Kaimana Awards recognize Hawaii high schools whose student athletes excel both on and off the field.
+The HMSA Kaimana Awards recognize Hawaii high schools for all-around excellence.
 All high schools participating with Hawaii’s five interscholastic leagues are eligible for an HMSA Kaimana Award.

-Schools earn points for their students’ athletic achievements, academic performance, sportsmanship, and service to the community.
+Schools earn points for their students’ athletic achievements, academic performance, sportsmanship, healthy activities, and service to the community.

 HMSA Kaimana Scholarships

 High school seniors are eligible to apply for HMSA Kaimana Scholarships.
-Each scholarship is worth $3,000, with an additional $2,000 awarded to scholarship recipients with exceptional qualities.
+Each scholarship is worth $5,000.

 Scholarship selection is based on students’ individual athletic and academic achievement, sportsmanship, and community involvement, with special focus given to students in lower-profile sports.
 Applicants must maintain a cumulative grade point average of at least 2.75, participate on one or more league-recognized high school sports team, and graduate at the end of their senior year.